Bucks County, Pennsylvania: Population growth

 Growth began in the early 1950s, when William Levitt chose Bucks County for his second "Levittown".
 Levitt bought hundreds of acres of woodlands and farmland, and constructed 17,000 homes and dozens of schools, parks, libraries, and shopping centers.
 By the time the project was completed, the population of Levittown had swelled to nearly 74,000 residents.
 At the time, only whites could buy homes.
 This rule however, was soon overturned.
 Other planned developments included Croydon and Fairless Hills.
 This rapid sprawl continued until the mid-1960s.

 In the 1970s, the county experienced a second growth spurt as developers expanded in previously underdeveloped townships, including Middletown, Lower Makefield, Northampton, and Newtown townships.
 Tract housing, office complexes, shopping centers, and sprawling parking lots continued to move more and more towards Upper Bucks, swallowing horse farms, sprawling forests, and wetlands.
 Oxford Valley Mall was constructed in Middletown, and became a retail nucleus in the county.

 In the late 20th century, growth somewhat stabilized as development was completed in the county's historically underdeveloped areas, leaving little new area to be further developed.

 Bucks County areas along the Delaware River have surpluses of abandoned industry, so many municipalities have granted building rights to luxury housing developers.
 As the regions that began the suburban boom in Bucks County, such as Levittown, have aged, commercial strips and other neglected structures have been torn down and replaced with new shopping plazas and commercial chains.
 With rising property values, areas with older construction are undergoing a renaissance, and Central and Upper Bucks have continued to experience rapid growth, with many municipalities doubling their populations since the late 20th century.

-As of 2013, the population of Bucks County was 626,976, making it the fourth-most populous county in the state behind Philadelphia, Allegheny, and Montgomery counties.